-The long-term risk liability is the actuarially determined liability related to the City's self-insured retention program accounted for in the Risk Management Internal Service Fund.
+The long-term risk liability is related to the City's self-insured retention program accounted for in the Risk Management Internal Service Fund.

 Other Post Employment Benefits Obligation -

 The other post employment benefits obligation represents a liability for the amount of actuarially required contribution for retiree health care benefits in excess of the actual contributions made.